kameko642/Stella-Chatbot/README.md

 # Stella-Chatbot
-Stella, is an AI companion on the path to emotional well-being.
-With empathy and understanding, Stella is here to support those battling depression and anxiety, offering a virtual hand to navigate the journey to healing.
+Stella is an AI companion for emotional well-being.
+With empathy, Stella aids those fighting depression and anxiety, guiding the healing journey.
+While still ongoing, this project is dedicated to making a positive impact.